 Teeth grinding, also known as bruxism, can result in a wide range of dental problems over time.
 Sensitive teeth, jaw pain, headaches and ear or neck aches are all indicators of teeth grinding, which can have serious, long-term effects, including broken, chipped or cracked teeth.

 If you suspect that you grind your teeth during sleep, Dr. Chuck Skinner and Dr. Brian Chudleigh can help you discover whether or not a medical condition may be contributing to this habit.

-Once diagnosed with bruxism, the doctors at Louisville Dental Associates can provide a custom-fitted nightguard for your use from a simple impression of your top and bottom teeth.
+Once diagnosed with bruxism, your Louisville CO dentist at Louisville Dental Associates can provide a custom-fitted nightguard for your use from a simple impression of your top and bottom teeth.
 Dr. Chuck Skinner and Dr. Brian Chudleigh will take special care to ensure that you nightguard is adjusted to your personal needs, fitting perfectly for maximum protection.

 Gum Disease Treatment

 Gum disease – also known as periodontal disease – is caused by bacteria that forms plaque, the yellowish film that sticks to your teeth along your gum line and causes tooth decay.
 Periodontal disease progressively destroys the gum tissue and jaw bone that support your natural teeth.

 Bacteria found in plaque irritate your gums, which may cause them to turn red, swell and bleed easily.
 Prolonged irritation causes the gums to separate from the teeth, leading to the formation of pockets (also known as “spaces”).
 As periodontal disease progresses, gum tissue and bone that hold teeth in place deteriorate, which leads to tooth loss if left untreated.